AdenYilma/xtra/README.md

 This program should run on any relatively recent version of C++.
 While installing, the user must choose to install all the optimal features.

 # User Manual
+1. Once you have cloned the repo, unzip or extract the files as necessary.
+2. Go inside the folder, double-click the "xtra.vcxproj" or "xtra.sln" file to run the program/solution.
+3. Once the program is started, the program will immediately begin the algorithm -It will first print the list of random house distances -Then print the house distance list in numerical order
+4. Finally, once the program has completed, the total list of cell tour distances from the westpoint will be displayed

 # Reflection
+Initially, I had envisioned beginnning this algorithm by placing a cell at 0.
+However, theoretically, the houses could begin at any mile, such as 24, for example.
+Because of this, I decided to base the starting point off of the first house rather than the westpoint.
+By doing this, and checking every houses distance from the most recently placed cell, the number of cell phone base stations is minimized.

 # Results
+Screenshots of running the program through all three text files are within the screenshots folder(: